 The American Revolution began on April 19, 1775, with the Battles of Lexington and Concord.
 The next year, the Declaration of Independence laid out the Americans’ case for freedom, portraying George III as an inflexible tyrant who had squandered his right to govern the colonies.
 In reality the situation was more complex: Parliamentary ministers, not the crown, were responsible for colonial policies, though George still had means of direct and indirect influence.

-The king was reluctant to come to terms with his army’s defeat at Yorktown in 1781.
+The king was reluctant to come to terms with his army’s defeat in the Battle of Yorktown in 1781.
 He drafted an abdication speech but in the end decided to defer to Parliament’s peace negotiations.
 The 1783 Treaty of Paris recognized the United States and ceded Florida to Spain.

 At the end of 1783, Lord North’s coalition was forced out by William Pitt the Younger, who would be prime minister for more than 17 years.
 In 1778 George lapsed into a months-long period of violent insanity.
 He was restrained with a straitjacket and suffered various treatments as crisis of rule unfolded around him.
 He recovered the next year and reigned for the next 12 as a newly beloved monarch and symbol of stability in the era of France’s revolutionary chaos.
 George’s support of England’s role in the French Revolutionary Wars of the late 1790s offered early resistance against the Napoleonic juggernaut.